• Skip to primary navigation

 I got marching orders for that more than 30 years ago.
 Addressed to me, the document is called Inside the Intelligence.
 I’ve been working at following its directives, gadfly that I have been, but is it time I accept its cheerleading for me to turn the world around?

 I can taste how the world could be.
 All it will take will be a collective “aha” to throw humanity’s switch from selfish to cooperative.
-If everybody cooperated we humans are so damn smart that if it was a fair world, where people could work their way up and we helped each other, by and large everyone could be having a good time.
+We humans are so damn smart that if it was a fair world, where people could work their way up and we helped each other, by and large everyone could be having a good time.
 With death in the mix, there always will be pain.
 Disease still will create misery.
+Nature will create tragic weather events.
 But we won’t suffer at the hands of each other.

 Looking to stimulate thinking about how to create the collective voice we need, I’m declaring a “What if” challenge.
 What if it’s a future time and mutuality prevails?
 Starting with yourself, what story can you make up about how we got there?
 I’ll give $1,000 to each person who sends me a roadmap that inspires me or educates me on things that could be done to get us where we could be going!
 Put on your thinking caps, imagine the world you’d like to be in, and tell me how we got there.